stashh-labs/stashh-docs/docs/creator/gumball-machine/create-gumball-machine.md

 ### Display Type

 This sets how the sNFTs in the Gumball Machine are shown in the Collection and the Marketplace.
+Regardless of which option you choose there is no way to see which sNFTs remain inside the Gumball Machine, or to affect the order in which they are dispensed.

 - **Reveal** - sNFTs are shown in the Marketplace as soon as they are purchased from the Gumball Machine.
-- **Public** - All sNFTs in the Gumball Machine are shown in the Marketplace.
+- **Public** - All sNFTs that have been loaded into the Gumball Machine are shown in the Marketplace.
 - **Private** - sNFTs are not shown in the Marketplace unless the new owner decides to list it for sale after buying it from the Gumball Machine.